Merge of FCC and Family Court

-The new Court will be a “one stop shop” for all Family Law disputes.
-By creating a single point of entry for all disputes, the Federal Government hopes there will be greater consistency in the determination of disputes as well as reduced waiting times for matters to proceed to final hearing.
+The new Court will be a “one-stop-shop” for all Family Law disputes.
+By creating a single point of entry for all disputes, the Federal Government hopes there will be greater consistency in the determination of disputes as well as reduced waiting times for matters to proceed to the final hearing.

 The Federal Government estimates that the reforms have the potential to allow up to an extra 8,000 cases to be resolved each year.
-Mr Porter stated “We have a responsibility to ensure that systems in place to assist those families who cannot resolve matters without legal intervention are as efficient as possible and that the system itself does not exacerbate the trauma of family breakup, especially for children.”
+Mr. Porter stated, “We have a responsibility to ensure that systems in place to assist those families who cannot resolve matters without legal intervention are as efficient as possible and that the system itself does not exacerbate the trauma of a family breakup, especially for children.”

 If the proposed changes improve the efficiency of our Family Law system, it is hoped that litigation will become less costly for those involved by having matters finalised in shorter time frames.
 Whilst resolving matters without litigation is generally the preferred option, it is unavoidable in some circumstances.
 For those who find themselves in Family Law litigation in the future, these changes may reduce the stress and difficulties involved in the process.